SLT-World/SLBr/README.md

 # SLBr
-The new, clean, lightweight .NET Web browser

-SLBr is one of the best C# WPF Web Browser there is!
-More lightweight and less memory usage compared to Google Chrome, with a modern UI design.
+The browser that prioritizes a faster web

+Browse the web with a fast, lightweight web browser.

-# Taking advantage of the powerful Chromium platform
+# Based on the Chromium platform

-SLBr uses the fast, light speed [**CEFSharp**](https://github.com/cefsharp/CefSharp) which is a wrapper around the [**Chromium Embedded Framework (CEF)**](https://bitbucket.org/chromiumembedded/cef/src/master/) to render webpages.
+With the Chromium browser engine, SLBr has access to Chromium's useful features that can be implemented easily.

-# Important
+# System Requirements
-- SLBr now works with Intel i5 processors
-- Microsoft Visual C++ 2019 is required
+- Microsoft Visual C++ 2019
-- .NET Framework 4.8 and above is required
+- .NET 5.0
-- No support for Windows XP/2003 and Windows Vista/Server 2008 (non R2)
-- Segoe MDL2 Assets is required to be installed in Windows 7 and below
+- Segoe MDL2 Assets
+- Windows 7 and above

 # Screenshots
 ![SLBr Dark Mode screenshot](https://github.com/SLT-World/SLBr/blob/main/SLBr/SLBr/Images/Dark%20mode%20banner%20github.png)